kenklabnik/september-jam/README.md

 A data science project to **analyze global happiness trends** and **predict Life Ladder scores (0–10)** from social, economic, and health indicators.
 This project demonstrates hands-on skills in **EDA, feature engineering, regression modeling, hyperparameter tuning, and interpretability**.

+# ⚙️ Hyperparameter Tuning with Optuna

+- To improve our model’s performance, we used Optuna, an automated hyperparameter optimization framework for machine learning.

+Optuna is an open-source Python library that automatically searches for the best hyperparameters (like learning rate, depth, or number of estimators) to maximize model accuracy or minimize error.
+Instead of manually guessing parameters, Optuna uses a smart search strategy called Tree-structured Parzen Estimator (TPE) to explore the parameter space efficiently.

+### How We Used It

+- We applied Optuna to tune our XGBoost model, which captures complex, nonlinear relationships in the happiness data.

+- Our objective function minimized the Root Mean Squared Error (RMSE) between predicted and actual happiness scores.

+- Optuna automatically:

+  - Sampled combinations of hyperparameters (e.g., learning_rate, max_depth, n_estimators, subsample, colsample_bytree)

+  - Evaluated model performance

+  - Selected the combination with the lowest RMSE score

+### Why Optuna?

+🚀 Efficient — Finds optimal parameters faster than grid or random search.

+🧠 Smart — Uses Bayesian optimization to focus on promising parameter regions.

+💡 Automated — Reduces manual trial-and-error and ensures reproducible, data-driven tuning.

+- After tuning, our XGBoost model achieved improved accuracy and generalization, helping us better identify which factors most strongly predict national happiness.

 ---

 ## 🚀 Project Overview